What you need to know before and after a heart transplant

 A heart transplant is an operation, which replaces a patient’s failing or damaged heart with a heart from a donor who has recently died.
 It is a treatment for some patients with advanced heart failure.

-Most patients who are referred to a transplant centre have long-standing heart disease that has gradually got worse over many years, despite medicines and devices, like a pacemaker.
+Most patients who are referred to a transplant centre have long-standing heart disease that has gradually got worse over many years.
+This is despite medicines and devices, like a pacemaker.

 Sometimes, heart failure happens suddenly, for example, after a heart attack that irreversibly damages the main pumping chamber of the heart (the left ventricle).